 - 2 tablespoons tomato paste tomato concentrato in Europe

-- 1- 15 oz can Great Northern beans, or other white bean cooked drained
+- 1- 15 oz can Great Northern beans, or other canned white beans drained

 - additional water if needed

-Using a large, heavy stock pot, saute onion and carrots in olive oil on medium heat about 4-5 minutes.
+Using a large, heavy stock pot, sauté onion and carrots in olive oil on medium heat for 4-5 minutes.
 Add garlic and continue to cook for another minute.
 Don't turn the heat up too high or the garlic will burn!

 Season with salt and pepper.

 Add tomatoes, fresh zucchini or spinach, vegetable or chicken stock, and water.
 Bring to boil.
 Add pasta and cook for 7-9 minutes until al dente.